xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 - **Cache content over SSL:** This checkbox implements a hook of extension `nc\_staticfilecache <https://typo3.org/extensions/repository/view/nc_staticfilecache>`_ and should be ticked in case you would like to cache content over SSL.
-This is typically useful when securing your website with CloudFlare's flexible SSL.
+This is typically useful when securing your website with Cloudflare's flexible SSL.

-- **Purge single files:** This checkbox allows you to purge single files on CloudFlare.  **Beware:** *This is still highly experimental.*
+- **Purge single files:** This checkbox allows you to purge single files on Cloudflare.  **Beware:** *This is still highly experimental.*

 - **Originating IPs** : This checkbox allows you to restore the originating IPs.